ramyrams/QA-Automation/WebUITesting.md

 # Web UI Testing

+When it comes to testing in JavaScript, I would say that there are two types of tests: unit tests and end to end tests, which are also referred to as integration tests or functional tests depending on who you talk to and what articles you read.

 * Mocha: A test framework.
 It runs our unit tests and reports back when it fails.
 * Chai: An assertion library.
 I use it mainly for the syntactic sugar it provides for my tests (it makes my TDD code more expressive and readable)
 * Sinon: Enables test spies, stubs and mocks so you can simulate events and the behaviour of third parties in your tests.